Muhammad Asad: Internment as enemy alien (1939–1945)

 When the Second World War broke out in 1939, Asad's parents were arrested and, subsequently, murdered by the Nazis.
 Asad himself was arrested in Lahore in 1939, a day after the war broke out, by the British as an enemy alien.
 This was despite the fact that Asad had refused German nationality after the annexation of Austria in 1938 and had insisted on retaining his Austrian citizenship.
 Asad spent three years in prison, while his family consisting of his wife, Munira, and son, Talal, after being released from detention earlier, lived under the protection of Chaudhry Niaz Ali Khan at the latter's vast 1000 acre estate in Jamalpur, 5 km west of Pathankot.
 Asad was finally released and reunited with his family in Jamalpur when the Second World War ended in 1945.

 Role in Pakistan Movement

 Asad supported the idea of a separate Muslim state in India.
 After the independence of Pakistan on 14 August 1947, in recognition for his support for Pakistan, Asad was conferred first full citizenship by Pakistan and appointed the Director of the Department of Islamic Reconstruction by the Government of Pakistan, where he made recommendations on the drafting of Pakistan's first Constitution.
 In 1949, Asad joined Pakistan's Ministry of Foreign Affairs as head of the Middle East Division and made efforts to strengthen Pakistan's ties with the Muslim states of the Middle East.
-In 1952, Asad was appointed as Pakistan's Minister Plenipotentiary to the United Nations in New York – a position that he relinquished in 1952 to write his autobiography (up to the age of 32), The Road to Mecca.
+In 1952, Asad was appointed as Pakistan's Minister Plenipotentiary to the United Nations in New York – a position that he relinquished that same year in order to write his autobiography (up to the age of 32), The Road to Mecca.